-This year entertainers will be spread throughout the festival in busker fashion.
-Musicians will be performing acoustic sets with no sound systems.
-Festival goers are encouraged to show their support with monetary donations.
-Come check out our musicians.
-Below are some links about the folks lined up so far.
+Last year’s entertainers were spread throughout the festival in busker fashion.
+Musicians performed acoustic sets with no sound systems and festival goers were encouraged to show their support with monetary donations.
+Below are some links about the folks we lined up in 2017.

 Chibi Kodama is all-ages indie rock for kids and families.
 Call us “Kindie” rock, alt-rock for kids, Family rock, whatever… we’re here to make big, encouraging rock music that the whole family can enjoy.